KoninMikhail/turborepo-react-next/README.md

 #### .devcontainer

-The `.devcontainer` folder offers a local Docker development environment for VS Code with the [Dev Containers](https://containers.dev/) extension, but you can also use it with other IDEs, via a command line, and the `.devcontainer/run` helper script, which wraps `docker-compose` commands.
+The `.devcontainer` folder offers a local Docker development environment for VS Code with the [Dev Containers](https://containers.dev/) extension.
+The script `.devcontainer/run` is a helper to run commands inside the container.

 You can also use `make` for simple tasks like: `dev`, `stop`, `install`, `open`, and `bash` inside the container.